tjdwill/tomlp/journal.md

     - The permissibility of comments at the end of values definitely hinders methods that automatically parse valid TOML values. \**sigh*\*
 - How am I going to track the table keys already found?
 Can I create a nested structure that's accessible via the TOML-specified *dot-delimited* keys?

+## 16 July 2024

+Still working on how to represent the data mid-parsing.
+After many redesigns--including a venture into creating an iterator object (which did compile, by the way)--the current design has three entities:

+- `TOMLParser` - the struct that stores the reader, buffer, and the current line number
+- `ParserLine` - a struct that serves as a manual iterator over the current line.
+    - Currently, I've decided to make this *practically* an iterator, meaning it doesn't officially implement the trait.
+This is because I couldn't understand how to get the signature working.
+Instead, `peek` and `next` (`next_seg` in the `impl`), are regular struct methods.
+- `TOMLSeg<'a>` - an alias to a `Peekable<Skip<Take<Graphemes<'a>>>> ` object.
+This is an iterator over the line's graphemes that represent a TOML-semantic unit.
+    - For example, given a line `key = value #comment\n`, a segment would be an iterator over `#comment\n`.
+This, in theory, helps with keeping the parsing "clean".

+**NOTE**: if possible, I would really enjoy having a means of passing a `TOMLSeg<'a>` through multiple functions as needed.

+The time spent on this aspect of the program, while sizeable, has been invaluable for gaining familiarity with lifetimes, referencing rules, and augmenting my understanding of how Rust works.
+One such example is the use of recursive functions instead of updating important variables in a loop.
+Passing ownership into a new function call proved to be easier.

 ## 11 July 2024

 I've been creating drafts of various tooling needed for various parsing tasks.
 Such things include structs for tracking context, processing comments, and processing strings.